emilyjspencer/Notes/README.md

 * One user can create many posts
 * Each post has only one creator

+**Many-to-many association:**

+* One article can belong to several categories
+* A category can have a list of different articles article_id  vs  category_id

-* This relationships can be expressed through an ERD - Entity Relationship Diagram
+* These relationships can be expressed through an ERD - Entity Relationship Diagram

 **Add columns to tables**